 The first thing of interest is the mention of Bellwood Avenue.
-Bellwood Avenue is an earlier name for Bankhead Highway, which has been renamed a number of times.
+Bellwood Avenue is an earlier name for a section of Bankhead Highway, which has been renamed a number of times.

 It is now Donald Hollowell Parkway on the City of Atlanta side, and Veteran’s Memorial Highway in Cobb County.
 So the bridge over the Chattahoochee was at the location of the current crossing of US 78/278 in south Cobb.
 It makes sense, since her route took her through Mableton and Austell.

 Second, in 1911 there wasn’t a very well developed road system in the Atlanta area, so navigating from downtown Atlanta to Lithia Springs, particularly in record time, was a newsworthy event, particularly since the trip was undertaken by a “lady driver.”

 Widespread paving of roads in Cobb County didn’t begin until after 1915 with the development of the Dixie Highway, and with a 1921 bond issue for the City of Marietta roads.

 So she was probably riding over a highway of packed mud.

 The third interesting thing is the mention of the Sweetwater Park Hotel.
 An ad from 1911, also in the Atlanta Georgian and News, says “You could not pick out a more charming place to spend the summer than Sweetwater Park Hotel, at Lithia Springs, Ga.”
 The ad further promised that Bowden Lithia Springs water, available both in the springs and bottled at the hotel, had

 “curative properties and great medicinal value in the treatment of rheumatism, gout, kidney and bladder problems, gravel, insomnia, dyspepsia, indigestion, and constipation.”